 Frequently Asked Questions

-The purpose of the Ono Initiative is to support scientist Principal Investigators (“PIs”) with creative ideas in selected scientific research fields with the mission of seeking discoveries/solutions and development of high impact science.
+The purpose of the Ono Initiative is to support scientist Principal Investigators (“PIs”) with creative ideas in selected scientific research field, Chemical Biology, with the mission of seeking discoveries/solutions and development of high impact science.

 Each Award may last three years.

 ELIGIBILITY & NOMINATION

 If an Institution is interested in becoming a nominating Institute, they should email firstname.lastname@example.org.
 No submission materials are needed to be considered.
 At the end of each Initiative cycle, the Ono Initiative Scientific Advisory Board meets to determine the list of Institutions to invite.

 A PI is eligible if when they submit their LOI they have 15 years or below of experience from starting independent academic position.
 When selected, if an awarded PI has a little over 15 years of experience – they are still eligible.
 The PI is not eligible if when applying to the Ono Initiative they have over 15 years of experience.